It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: Would HB 300 affect girls’ and women’s sports?

 Yes.
-Even though “sports” is not explicitly mentioned in HB 300, public schools are considered public accommodations.
+Even though “sports” are not explicitly mentioned in HB 300, public schools are considered public accommodations.
 That means policies related to gender identity would apply to school athletics.

 Q: What does that mean in practice?